Tommy Dixon (footballer, born 1929)

 Tommy Dixon (8 June 1929 – 6 February 2014) was an English footballer who played as a centre forward.

 Club career

 Dixon played for West Ham United between 1952 and 1955.
-He was the club's top scorer during the 1953-54 season with 19 goals, but only featured four times the following season.
-He moved to Reading, then of the Third Division South, and was their top scorer two years running.
+He was the club's top scorer during the 1953-54 season with a record of 19 goals, but only featured four times the following season.
+He moved to Reading, then transferred to the Third Division South, and was their top scorer two years running.
 He later played for Brighton & Hove Albion, Workington and Barrow.